Nick Clegg: Coalition mid-term review 'to surprise on the upside'

 Labour said the country needed a "change of direction" not "another PR exercise".

-The deputy prime minister was appearing before MPs on the political and constitutional reform committee.'New initiatives'
+The deputy prime minister was appearing before MPs on the political and constitutional reform committee.

 He said that the mid-term review would look at what had been achieved compared with "what we set out to achieve in the coalition agreement".